Introduction

 29. Do You Have Adequate Staff To Install And Do Service In A Timely Manner During Extreme Weather?

 It bears repeating.
 There are about three contractors in my area.
-When the bad weather hits, their schedules go out sometimes up to three weeks before they can service a customer.
-This should be totally unacceptable, unless a home has a couple different sources of heating or cooling.
+When bad weather hits, their schedules go out, sometimes up to three weeks before they can service a customer.
+This should be unacceptable unless a home has a couple of different heating or cooling sources.

 Have the company’s response time in writing.